openstack/ceilometer/doc/source/contributor/architecture.rst

 Ceilometer is designed solely to generate and normalise cloud data.
-The data created by Ceilometer can be pushed to any number of target using publishers mentioned in :ref:`pipeline-publishers` section.
+The data created by Ceilometer can be pushed to any number of target using publishers mentioned in `pipeline-publishers` section.
 The recommended workflow is to push data to Gnocchi_ for efficient time-series storage and resource lifecycle tracking.